 3. LLCs are easy to work with when there are multiple partners.
 By going with the pass-through structure, the owners can evenly distribute the income to each other after the losses are deducted.
 This makes it easy to avoid headaches, misunderstandings, and arguments.

-4. There are clear advantages and disadvantages of an LLC when it comes to ownership.
-While an S- corporation has pass-through taxes, owners can pay fewer self-employment taxes by declaring themselves as employees.
+4. While an S- corporation has pass-through taxes, owners can pay fewer self-employment taxes by declaring themselves as employees.
 A big advantage of LLCs is the fact that it can have foreign shareholders while an S corporation prohibits foreign shareholders.

 5. There is less paperwork and formalities to deal with LLCs.
 Corporations have to keep a lot of information like corporate minutes, annual reports, and additional tax records.
 Corporations are also required to hold regular meetings with the board of directors and shareholders, which can get in the way of running the business.